EVA-3D/eva-main/docs/step_files.md

 ## Using Onshape

-Each release takes way too much work and if I was to export all STEP files I would go crazy - to get step files go to source: TDB.
+Each release takes way too much work and if I was to export all STEP files I would go crazy - to get step files go to source, every Drives and Addons page that has a public Onshape link has a

 There you will find every part that was ever created.
 Use the bottom bar to navigate: